seejohnrun/seejohnrun.github.io/_posts/2009-07-28-ternary-operator.markdown

 }
 ```

-After they learn a bit, certain people think they ll be clever and shorten that line to:
+After they learn a bit, certain people think they'll be clever and shorten that line to:

 ``` java
 boolean awake = (drink.equals("coffee")) ? true : false;